Accessibility and Strategy Action Plan

 In meeting the requirements of The National Curriculum Framework/Statutory Framework for the Early Years Foundation Stage, the school employs some additional teaching approaches, as advised by internal and external assessments e.g. one to one tutoring / precision teaching / mentoring, small group teaching, use of ICT software learning packages.
 These are often delivered by additional staff under the close direction of teachers employed through the funding provided to the school.
 This is known as ‘notional SEN funding’.
 The class teacher will remain responsible for working with the pupil on a daily basis.

 We have a duty to make arrangements to support pupils with medical conditions.
 Individual healthcare plans will normally specify the type and level of support required to meet the medical needs of such pupils.
 Where children and young people also have special educational needs, their provision will be planned and delivered in a co-ordinated way with the healthcare plan.
 We will have regard to the statutory guidance supporting pupils at school with medical conditions.

-At St Paul’s we are fortunate to have 4 full time teaching assistants, one of which is a qualified HLTA.
-These support staff have expertise that includes: OT provision, Narrative group interventions, training in Autism and Dyslexia.
+At St Paul’s we are fortunate to have 4 full time and 3 part time teaching assistants, one of which is a qualified HLTA.
+These support staff have expertise that includes, OT provision, Narrative group interventions, training in Autism and dyslexia.
 These teaching assistants deliver high quality interventions before school and during lunchtime to ensure that pupils do not miss any of their quality first teaching planned for and delivered by their class teachers.